CodeGraceWanjiku/Churn_Prediction-App/README .md

 - A webpage opens up to view the app
 - Login to the app with `username=shix` and `Wanjiku123`
 - Finally test a prediction by clicking on the predicitons page
-- **Note**: Users may not be able to access the View Data page as the secrets file is not checked into git
+- **Note**: Users may not be able to access the Data page as the secrets file is not checked into git

 <!-- AUTHORS -->